LolaLollipop/RueI/markdown/hintbuilding.md

 ```csharp
 using RueI.Extensions.HintBuilding;
 ```
 then, you can use it like so:
-btw im gonna waste time to make a dumb little stringbuilder extensions thing so you can do shit like
 ```csharp
 StringBuilder sb = new()
   .SetColor(255, 0, 0)